axel-keller/deep-learning-challenge/README.md

 - **Deep learning was not the best approach for this problem.**
 - **A different machine learning model** (e.g., XGBoost) might achieve **higher accuracy** and better interpretability.

+---

+- Used AI to help me with creating this README file / Report.
+Also to get recommendations for how to optimize preformance of the model.